RocketChat/hubot-rocketchat/README.md

-# integration-hubot
+# hubot-rocketchat
 Rockect.Chat Hubot Integration

 ## Setting up Rocket.Chat for hubot-rocketchat adapter development

 Note the current implementation is far from complete.
 This working adapter allows contributors to start hacking asap.

 #### Manual configuration  (or lack of it for now)

-On your Rocket.Chat server, create a new user named hubot@hubot.com, and set password to hubot - choose your own avatar.  (you can change the username or password in the src/meteorchat.coffee file)
+On your Rocket.Chat server, create a new user named hubot, and set password to hubot - choose your own avatar.  (you can change the username or password in the src/meteorchat.coffee file)

 Logon as another user, create a new channel and add hubot as a user.
 While in that channel, look at your browser's URL - note the random alpha at the end, that is the room-id of the channel.
 Cut the roomid and paste it into _roomid of src/meteorchat.coffee.